What Is the Effect of Oven Cleaner on Countertops?

 As mentioned before, you might feel tempted to use oven cleaner on your tile countertops in tackling that pesky grout.
 To clean it rather than damage it, though, a specialized grout cleaner for kitchens or even some baking soda and hydrogen peroxide is the way to go.
 A tool like a toothbrush can help you get into tight spots too.

 For the tile itself, this is another place where mild soap and warm water can help clean up messes.
-The same is true for wood and butcher’s block countertops , but you’ll want to add the stop of making sure to wipe the area you sprayed down and using paper towels to pat it dry before letting it air dry.
+The same is true for wood and butcherโs block countertops , but youโll want to add the stop of making sure to wipe the area you sprayed down and using paper towels to pat it dry before letting it air dry.

-However, we can’t stress enough that oven cleaner isn’t going to help keep your kitchen countertops looking their best, no matter what kind of countertop you have.
-It’s better to stick to safe cleaners and leave the oven cleaner just for the oven.
+After all, excess moisture isnโt great for wooden countertops either.
+At the end of the day, cleaning your kitchen countertop can get tough and some stubborn stains might have you considering drastic measures.
+However, we canโt stress enough that oven cleaner isnโt going to help keep your kitchen countertops looking their best, no matter what kind of countertop you have.
+Itโs better to stick to safe cleaners and leave the oven cleaner just for the oven.

 Do you have favorite kitchen cleaners you like to use on countertops?
 Share the solution you like best with our readers below.
 For more related content visit our guide on how to seal granite countertops here.